Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

-Changing the sum and count of tests by two times (that mean increasing `Shift` by 1), doesn’t change the current result because it is the same as:
+Changing the sum and count of tests by two times (that means increasing `Shift` by 1), doesn’t change the current result because it is the same as:

 ```TEXT
 8 >> 3 = 1